Azure-Samples/azure-video-indexer-samples/Embedding widgets/widget-customization/embed-insight-widget/README.md

-# Embed insight widget samples
+# Embed standard Azure Video Analyzer for Media insights widget samples

-Instead of adding an iframe element to embed the insight widget, Video Indexer SDK allows you to embed using JS code.
+Instead of adding an iframe element to embed the insight widget, this package allows you to embed using JS code.

 ## Contents

-Contains samples code for Video Indexer insights widget
+Contains samples code for Azure Video Analyzer for Media insights widget

 | File/folder                                         | Description                                                          |
 |-----------------------------------------------------|----------------------------------------------------------------------|